vincenzoauteri/frontend-nanodegree-mobile-portfolio/README.md

 - In the end, after more reseach on the sources above, I carried out the following optimizations to reach a refresh rate below 60 fps:

+  - Synced the repaint with requestAnimationFrame, and not the scroll event (the scroll event invokes requestAnimationFrame).
+  - Used translate3d to do the shift along the x-axis: multiple sources report that this way the browser aggregates the images     in their own layer, not triggering a full repaint.
+This can be appreciated by selecting "Show paint rectangles"  and     "Show composited layer borders" on Chrome developer tools.
+  - Finally, on page load (and viewport resize) we draw only the images that will be visible in the viewport, and not a fixed number indiscriminately.